electronick1/stairs_doc/source/index.html.md

 ```

-### How pipeline flow change data
+### How the pipeline flow changes data

-Pipeline components could accumulate data or completely change/redefine it.
+The components of the pipeline can accumulate data or completely change/redefine them.

 For this stairs has two definitions: <br>
 - subscribe_smths <br>
 - apply_smths <br>

-subscribe - accumulate/update data <br>
+to subscribe - to accumulate/update data <br>
-apply - completely redefine data based on pipeline component result.
+to apply - to completely redefine data based on the pipeline component result.

-Take into consideration that result of each component is a dict object, which
+Take into consideration that the result of each component is a dict object, which
-"accumulate" by updating dict keys and values
+"accumulates" by updating dict keys and values.

 <br><br>